A Review of Deep Reinforcement Learning for Smart Building Energy Management: Applications of DRL in a Single Building Energy Subsystem

+In an EWH, there are many separate layers of water and each layer has a unique temperature in practice, measuring the temperature within the EWH using a single sensor will lead to sparse observations.
+In \cite{Ruelens2019}, Ruelens \emph{et al.} proposed an effective method to tackle sparsely observed control problem related to EWHs based on fitted Q-iteration and LSTM.
+The key idea of the proposed method is to store sequences of past observations and actions in the state vector so that relevant features for finding near-optimal control policies can be extracted based on RL.
+Simulation results showed that LSTM has better performance than CNN and DNN when they are used as function estimators in RL.

+Since training a DRL agent without knowing system dynamics of EWHs requires a large number of interactions with the actual environment, model-based DRL methods are preferred due to their high sample efficiency.
+For example, Kazmi \emph{et al.} proposed a model-based DRL method to optimize the hot water production based on Deep PILCO, which can reduce energy consumption by about 20\% and has been applied to a set of 32 houses in the Netherlands.
+The key idea of the proposed method is summarized as follows.
+Firstly, executing actions under the current policy and collecting experience transition data for training system dynamics model.
+Next, generating trajectories based on the current policy and the obtained dynamics model.
+Then, trajectories are used to update policy.
+Finally, the updated policy will be used in next loop.

+When prior knowledge about system dynamics is available, learning a model from observations could be avoided.
+In \cite{Peirelinck2021}, Peirelinck \emph{et al.} investigated an energy cost minimization problem related to EWHs given a known system dynamics model.
+Since the model expression is very complex, it is challenging to find the optimal policy for EWH operation.
+Therefore, DRL is used to obtain the optimal policy since it merely cares about the input and output of the model.
+To reduce the training time in target domain (i.e., practical environment), domain randomization is used as shown in Fig.~\ref{fig_9}.
+To be specific, model parameters are randomized in the source domain (i.e., training environment).
+Based on the model with uncertain parameters, a generalized policy in the source domain is trained.
+Then, the trained policy is transferred to target domain for initializing DNNs.
+Simulation results showed that pre-training is helpful for reducing energy cost by 8.8\%.

-In this section, we review existing works on DRL for optimal HVAC control.
-For easy reading, the specific details including objectives, DRL algorithms, and implementation methods are summarized in Table~\ref{table_4}.
-It can be found that most of objectives are related to energy cost and thermal comfort.
-In addition, a few of DRL-based methods are evaluated by practical implementation.
-In next section, we will introduce DRL applications in multiple energy subsystems of buildings.
+\textbf{Summary}: In this section, we review existing works on DRL for a single building energy subsystem.
+For easy reading, the specific details including objectives, DRL algorithms, and implementation methods are summarized in Table~\ref{table_5}.
+It can be observed that most existing works focus on HVAC control since HVAC systems have the largest energy consumption among all single building energy subsystems\cite{Minoli2017}.
+Moreover, most of optimization objectives are related to energy cost/consumption and thermal comfort.
+By controlling an HVAC system intelligently based on DRL methods, its energy cost can be reduced by 4\%-71.2\% and energy consumption can be decreased by 12.4\%-34.5\% without sacrificing thermal comfort.
+In addition, nearly all model-free DRL methods are evaluated by simulations and several model-based DRL methods have been deployed in practice.